vinamogit/KALE-sc/README.md

 Let's look at each of these steps in more detail.

 ### 1. `plant`

 Step one of all bountiful harvests is planting.
 In our case planting is the staking step.
 In order to both commit your interest in mining a block and to multiply your bounty you must stake some amount of `KALE`.
 Please note that a stake of `0` is permitted and is in fact the only way to get started farming in The KALEpail Project.

-The amount you stake will be used as a multiplier against the number of prefix zeros you submit in your `hash` during the `work` step.
-The math breaks down pretty simply as follows:
+The amount you stake will be included in the block reward calculation alongside the prefix zeros you submit in your `hash` during the `work` step and the number of ledgers you let pass between when you called `plant` and `work`.

-`ZEROS_EXPONENT.pow(<number of zeros>) * <stake amount>`
-or for you JS folks out there `Math.pow(ZEROS_EXPONENT, <number of zeros>) * <stake amount>`.

-So for example if your stake was 1 `KALE` (`amount=1_0000000`) and you mined a hash with 7 prefix zeros and the `ZEROS_EXPONENT` was 4 your total contribution to receiving your share of the harvest would be `4.pow(7) * 1_0000000` or `163_840_000_000`.
+The math is relatively simple however as we don't have floating point numbers in Soroban things end up _looking_ a little intimidating.
+However the basic idea is there are three variables that affect your share of the block reward: `gap`, `stake` and `zeros`.

+- `gap` is the number of ledgers that have passed between when you called `plant` and `work`.
+The longer you wait the higher this value will contribute to your share of the block reward.
+The risk is if you wait too long you might miss the block entirely and thus forfeit your stake.
+- `stake` is the amount of `KALE` you've staked.
+The more you stake the higher this value will contribute to your share of the block reward.
+Pretty simple.
+The risk is if you stake too much and then cannot for whatever reason submit a valid hash in the `work` step you'll forfeit this stake.
+- `zeros` is the number of prefix zeros you were able to generate in your `hash`.
+The more zeros you can generate the higher this value will contribute to your share of the block reward.
+The risk is more zeros either takes longer or more hashing power.

+In the end these values are all normalized across some common base value and then just added together to arrive at your total contribution to the block which will be used to calculate your share of the block reward during the `harvest` step.

-The aim of this basic mathematical algorithm is to try and strike a balance between staking power and hashing power where neither is too overly preferred against the other.
-As time progresses I expect we'll need to continue to refine both the stake and hash weights in order to find the appropriate balance of power between OG farmers, power users and new players.
+The aim of this mathematical algorithm is to try and strike a balance between staking power and hashing power where neither is too overly preferred against the other.
+As time progresses I expect we'll need to continue to refine the algorithm in order to find the appropriate balance of power between OG farmers, power users and new players.

 ### 2. `work`